Billmate/qvickly-php-module/examples/PaymentAPI/README.md

 # Qvickly Payment API - Examples

+## Simple examples
 This folder contains examples for the Qvickly Payment API.
+These examples are the same as the ones found in the documentation.
 - [x] [getAddress](Simple/getAddress.php)
 - [x] [addPayment](Simple/addPayment.php)
 - [x] [activatePayment](Simple/activatePayment.php)